 Combining unique melodies and lyrics to bring you striking and hard-hitting music.
 My performance is consistent and constantly evolving.
 My voice emanates bright tones that can fit a wide range of genres, stretching from soft Jazz to Rock.
+From demos to completed songs, I produce a variety of genres of music.

 Unique melodies with catchy hooks.
 I deliver a consistent and believable performance that is fully edited, pitch corrected, and produced.
 I am an avid songwriter and can write lyrics and melodies very quickly, as well as harmonies.